Happiness in the Wind: Jang family

 The eldest son of the family, Dae-han is a design team leader who graduated from a top university and has a successful career.
-But he has a painful past experience with love and is currently raising a six-year-old son on his own.
+But he has a painful past experience with love, and is currently raising his six-year-old son on his own.
 He lives with his family in a three-generation house and has to deal with the problems that are caused by his siblings and grandmother along with his parents.
-He thinks that he has lost all hope in love until Oh-bok appears...
+He thinks that he has lost all hope in love until Oh-bok appears.